Kwilso3412/Create_Neural_Network_from_scratch/README.md

 # Create_Neural_network_from_scratch

-## Why would you do this, tensorflow and Pytorch already exist?
+## Why would you do this?
+Tensorflow and Pytorch already exist.
 I wanted to get a deeper understanding of what is happening under the hood instead of just looking at the higher level concepts of machine learning and neural networks.